-The exhibition, which officially opens on 1 April, features fantastic examples of torpedoes.
-From models to the real historic specimens.
+The exhibition features fantastic examples of torpedoes.
+You can observe both their models as well as the real historic specimens.

 5 | Rijeka – the city of the sea

 The seafarers of Rijeka are special too.
-Many of them sailed on the Carpathia – the ship that steamed through dangerous ice waters to come to the Titanic’s rescue.
-They saved 705 Titanic passengers from drowning.
+Many of them sailed on the Carpathia.
+This was the ship that steamed through dangerous ice waters to come to the Titanic’s rescue.
+Because of their courage, 705 Titanic passengers were saved from drowning.

-You can see the original Titanic life jacket in Rijeka’s Maritime and History Museum.
+You can see the original Titanic life jacket in Rijeka’s Maritime and History Museum of the Croatian Littoral.

 6 | Rijeka – the industrial jewel

-In the second half of the 19th, Rijeka began it’s rise as an industrial centre.
+During the second half of the 19th, Rijeka began its rise as an industrial centre.

-Then comes curiosity as you spot some of the weirdest juxtapositions of the old and the new.
-Like the clothes drying in front of Hartera – the factory which supplied the world with its cigarette paper.
+This is just the first impression.
+Later comes curiosity as you spot some of the weirdest juxtapositions of the old and the new.
+Such as the clothes drying in front of a paper factory.
+And get this: Hartera factory supplied the world with its cigarette paper.

-Then you are struck with all the potential.
-Hartera could be the next Tate Modern.
-Warehouses could become showrooms or apartments, like those in London, Brooklyn or Hamburg.
+Finally, you are struck with all the potential.
+For example, Hartera could be the next Tate Modern.
+Warehouses could become showrooms or apartments, similar to those in London, Brooklyn or Hamburg.

 7 | Rijeka – the city of inspiration